sfritzell/Voyant-Tutorial/topics/4-defaults.md

 ### 4. Summary

-Provides a simple, textual overview of the current corpus, including the total word count, number of unique words, longest and shortest documents, the highest and lowest vocabulary density, average number of words per sentence, the most frequent words, notale peaks in word frequency, and distincitve words accross each document in the corpus.
+Provides a simple, textual overview of the current corpus, including the total word count, number of unique words, longest and shortest documents, the highest and lowest vocabulary density, average number of words per sentence, the most frequent words, notable peaks in word frequency, and distincitve words accross each document in the corpus.

 ### 5. Contexts